Top 5 Career Options for Accounting Graduates

 2. Financial Analyst

-One of the most lucrative and in-demand professions is Financial Analyst.
-As a financial analyst, your primary responsibility will be to help businesses and individuals make sound investment decisions by analyzing economic trends, financial data, market conditions and company performance.
+Financial Analyst is one of the most profitable and sought-after careers for accounting graduates.
+As a financial analyst, your main task will be to assist companies and individuals in making informed investment choices by examining economic trends, financial information, market conditions and company performance.

 The job outlook for financial analysts is exceptionally bright due to the increasing demand for their domestic and international services.